vandenman/Bayesrel/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Bayesrel is to ...
+The goal of Bayesrel is to provide popular single-test reliability coefficients in the Bayesian statistis framework.
+These coefficients include alpha, lambda2, lambda6, the glb, and omega.

 ## Installation